byunn90/CinemaSphere/README.md

 1. Clone the repository to your local machine
 2. Install the necessary dependencies using npm install
-3. Start the application using npm start
+3. Start the application using npm run develop

 ## Usage

+- npm run develop
+- Visit http://localhost:3001 in your web browser to view the app.

 ## Contact